-NRAS Strategic Theme Aligned NRAS Strategic Objective/s 1 Proposed Initiative or initiative in progress Potential activities to achieve Outcomes Trust and Confidence EP2 - Enhanced community collaboration, engagement and communication Enhanced engagement, communication and strengthening of relationships Build mutually respectful relationships with all stakeholder groups: Clarify our purpose, focus, roles and interdependencies.
-Develop a strategic communications plan to build engagement and relationships including enhancing the scope and reach of communication channels.
-Develop messaging strategies for key focus areas Increased public and key stakeholder confidence in the effective and efficient regulation of Chiropractors.
-Evidence and Innovation EP4 Strengthned proactive use of our data and intelligence Analysis of data and research project Explore issues around advertising compliance to achieve high compliance rates Explore potential further notifications data analyses, including cross-professional options and aged notifications.
-Measure our impact by defining key measures to understand the effectiveness of key activities and decisions Increased public benefit from the use of our data for practitioner regulation.
+NRAS Strategic Theme Aligned NRAS Strategic Objective/s 2 Proposed Initiative or initiative in progress Potential activities to achieve Outcomes Trust and Confidence EP5 - Enhanced engagement and proactive communication with key stakeholders Enhanced Engagement and Communication Define and promote the role and work of the Board: Roadshows with the profession (March-May 2020) in Melbourne, Sydney, Perth, Adelaide and Brisbane Enhance scope and reach of communication channels associated with roadshows (including recorded webinars, podcasts and other Ahpra supported opportunities) Consider and respond to the outcomes of the SCV review, including developing a messaging strategy and formal briefings with key stakeholders.
+Developing a messaging strategy as required for advertising compliance and the practitioner audit related to advertising.
+Increased public and key stakeholder confidence in the effective and efficient regulation of Chiropractors.
+Evidence and Innovation EP3 Strengthned and proactive use of our data Notifications data (analysis and action) Consider Phase 3 report of the multi-profession repeat notifications analysis and next steps for ChiroBA, including developing a board-specific action plan (if required) Explore potential further notifications data analyses, including cross-professional options and aged notifications.
+Increased public benefit from the use of our data for practitioner regulation.
 Reduced risk of harm to the public from Chiropractic practice.
-Capability and Culture CC1: Capability, learning and development of our people Strengthened board processes and Strategic Planning Enhance board strategic planning, monitoring and review activities, including review processes to ensure regular opportunities to monitor the regulatory plan and undertake strategic discussions.
-All members undertake cultural safety training Develop a Board specific induction for new members Increased capability to deliver regulatory functions under the National Scheme.
-Regulatory Effectiveness SV3 Strengthened risk- based regulatory practices Support and strengthen regulatory standards, codes and guidelines and support the understanding of these.
-Review existing standards, policies, codes and guidelines within agreed timeframes in line with good regulatory practice Develop an evaluation plan to measure our impact and effectiveness of new or revised standards, policies, codes or guidelines Develop resources that will improve understanding of the Board's regulatory requirements.
+Capability and Culture CC1: Enhanced capability, learning and development of our people Strengthened board processes and Strategic Planning Scope and conduct a skill and learning needs assessment Roles and responsibilities presentation adapted from NRAS governance and decision-making program materials.
+Enhance board strategic planning, monitoring and review activities, including review processes to ensure regular opportunities to monitor the regulatory plan and undertake strategic discussions.
+All members undertake cultural safety training Increased capability to deliver regulatory functions under the National Scheme.
+Regulatory Effectiveness SV2 Strengthened risk- based regulatory practices Support and strengthen regulatory standards, codes and guidelines Develop an evaluation plan to measure the impact of the revised Registration Standard: Continuing Professional Development Scope the opportunity to review/develop a competency framework for Chiropractic to inform developments with regulatory standards, codes and guidelines.
+Further refinement of information relating to advertising compliance as required.
 Assurance that registered chiropractors are suitably trained and qualified to practice in a safe and ethical manner.
-Reduced risk of harm to the public from Chiropractic practice.
+Regulatory Effectiveness SV2 Strengthened risk- based regulatory practices Mentor/Educator Initiative Scope and commence a project to review the impact and effectiveness of the Board approved mentor and educator initiative Reduced risk of harm to the public from Chiropractic practice.